starlose13/C4I-Blockchain/docs/docs_node_manager_contract.rst

 NodeManager Contract Documentation
 ====================================

 Overview
 --------

-The `NodeManager` contract is pivotal in the administration and regulation of nodes within a decentralized network.
-It handles critical functionalities related to node registration, status management, and provides mechanisms for querying node information.
-By maintaining an organized registry of nodes, it ensures network integrity and efficient node management.
+The `NodeManager` contract plays a critical role in the administration and regulation of nodes within a decentralized network.
+It is responsible for node registration, status management, and querying node information.
+By maintaining a well-organized registry, it ensures network integrity and effective node management.

 Key Components
 --------------